CLICK HERE TO VIEW SUNDAY MESSAGES ON THE COMMUNITY BIBLE CHAPEL YOUTUBE CHANNEL

 These services express our commitment to devote ourselves to “the apostles’ teaching and to fellowship, and to the breaking of bread and to prayer” (Acts 2:42; 1 Corinthians 11:17, 20; 1 Corinthians 14:27-33; and Hebrews 10:25).

-We begin the morning at 9:00 a.m. with our Worship Meeting, which we consider to be the most important meeting of the church.
-Nursery and classroom instruction are available for infants to three-year-olds that extend throughout the morning.
-During the instrumental prelude, you will find a section on the inside cover of the bulletin to stimulate your worship, which may be meaningful in your silent prayer, meditation, and worship.
-We have 15 minutes of praise and worship in song, followed by some opening remarks.
-The Lord’s Supper (Communion), Offering, plus Prayer and Sharing are the three main components of our Worship Meeting.
+We begin the morning with our Worship Meeting, which we consider to be the most important meeting of the church.
+We begin with about 15 minutes of praise and worship in song, followed by some opening remarks.
+The Lord’s Supper (Communion), Offering, and a time of Prayer and Sharing are the three main components of our Worship Meeting.
 The Worship Meeting concludes with the recognition of our visitors.